MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/orc-mapping.md

 # ORC mapping

-ORC mapping is one way to map incoming data to columns inside tables.
-When the ingestion source file is in ORC format, map the file content to the table using an ORC mapping.
+Use ORC mapping to map incoming data to columns inside tables when your ingestion source file is in ORC format.

 [!INCLUDE [data-mapping-overview](../../includes/data-mapping-overview.md)]